Anshul619/Golang/OOPsGo/SOLIDPrinciplesInGo.md

 - In Golang there is no concept of generalization.
 - Reusability is available as a form of [embedding](Interfaces.md).

+> “A module should be open for extensions, but closed for modification” — Robert C. Martin

+## Example
-Let’s take the example of the CommandExecutor, which is responsible for executing Commands.
+- Let’s take the example of the CommandExecutor, which is responsible for executing Commands.
-- The Execute() and ValidateInput() methods need to handle each command separately.
+- Execute() and ValidateInput() methods need to handle each command separately.
 - So every time a new command is added Execute() implementation needs to change.

 ````go